jorzel/hashnode/clkrwt480000009mjc5x45nzt.md

 **Avoiding Difficult Conversations**

-Avoiding difficult conversations to maintain short-term harmony can lead to unresolved conflicts, resentment, and damaged relationships in the long term.
+Avoiding difficult conversations is a common tendency among individuals in various aspects of life, whether in personal relationships, the workplace, or other social settings.
+These conversations may involve discussing sensitive topics, addressing conflicts, or providing constructive feedback.
+People may choose to avoid such discussions due to various reasons, including fear of confrontation, discomfort, uncertainty about the outcome, or a desire to maintain harmony in relationships.
+However, avoiding difficult conversations can lead to unresolved conflicts, resentment, and damaged relationships in the long term.

 **Micromanagement**